Maryada (1971 film)

 Maryada (meaning decorum, conduct) is a 1971 Indian Hindi-language tragedy film directed by Arabind Sen. The film stars Rajesh Khanna, Raaj Kumar and Mala Sinha.
-This film is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, by adding the two-hero films Marayada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.
+This film is counted among the 17 consecutive hit films of Khanna between 1969 and 1971, by adding the two-hero films Maryada and Andaz to the 15 consecutive solo hits he gave from 1969 to 1971.

 Plot

 Lalita (Mala Sinha) lives with her widowed mother (Dulari) in a small village in India.
 One day while traveling by road, she is stranded, and a young man named Raja Babu (Rajesh Khanna) comes to her assistance.
 Both fall in love with each other.
 When she informs her mother about her love for Raja, she is met with strong opposition, as her mother knows that Raja Babu is already married and has a son.
 She also reminds Lalita about her marriage with Diwan (Abhi Bhattacharya).
 When Lalita meets with Raja, he admits to her that he is not Raja but his real name is Rajan Ram Bahadur, but refuses to divulge any other information to her.
 She decides that she will have nothing to do with him.
 The mystery deepens when Pran Bahadur (Pran), the step-brother of Raja Babu returns and wants to confront the young man who has taken over Raja's identity, with results that will change the lives of everyone around them forever.